WebReflection/lightdown/README.md

 # lightdown
-A minimalistic, safe, chat oriented markdown-ish utility.
+A minimalistic, safe, and chat oriented, markdown-ish utility.